Pros and Cons of Being an Independent Contractor

 If you're the adventurous, entrepreneurial type, then working as an independent contractor might be a great career choice for you.

 Independent contractors are sometimes called ICs, consultants, freelancers, free agents or just contractors.
-Regardless of the label, all are self-employed for tax purposes in the U.S. and are essentially the same in practice.
+Regardless of the label, all are essentially the same in practice, including a self-employed designation when it comes to U.S. tax purposes.
+That's because the Internal Revenue Service has only two distinctions: an independent contractor or an employee.

 As an independent contractor, you are your own boss.
-That's the main reason why people decide to set up their own shop.
-If you're a contractor, you might work shoulder-to-shoulder with employees of the company you work with.
+That's the main reason why people decide to set up shop in their home office as a freelancer.
+If you're a contractor who works out of a client's location, you might work shoulder-to-shoulder with the employees, managers, and bosses of the company you work with.
 But these folks are not your supervisors, they are your clients.
 As such, they may not direct your work as they might direct that of an employee.

 Your clients can, however, require certain results in return for the fees they pay you.
-But you get to decide when, where and how the work is done.
+While you and your client will negotiate on the final product (and the pay for that final product) you alone decide when, where, and how the work is done.
 According to the Common Law Rules enforced by the IRS and the Fair Labor Standards Act issued by the Department of Labor, the difference between an employee and a contractor largely hinges on the degree of control and independence granted by the client.

 As an independent contractor, you'll usually make more money than if you were an employee.
-Companies are willing to pay more for independent contractors because they don't have the enter into expensive, long-term commitments or pay any extras, such as health benefits, unemployment compensation, and Social Security and Medicare taxes.
+Companies are willing to pay more for independent contractors because they don't have the enter into expensive, long-term commitments or pay health benefits, unemployment compensation, Social Security taxes, and Medicare taxes.
 Independent contractors also may deduct more business expenses than employees typically can claim.
 Unlike employees, independent contractors are required to withhold their own federal, state, and local taxes.

 Tips for Being a Successful Independent Contractor